mikemag/Mastermind/docs/Score_Cache.md

     use setCounters to consider updating bestGuess to A
 ```

-Consider a *n x n* matrix of scores for all pairs of codewords.
+Consider a $n \times n$ matrix of scores for all pairs of codewords.
 This algorithm will iterate through a random set of
 rows each time it is called, decreasing the size of the subset used in the inner loop each turn until a game is won.
 This drags these rows through the processor's cache hierarchy as they're pulled in from main memory only to be discarded
 immediately in favor of new scores.

 ## How much memory are we talking about here?

-Suppose we pack scores into a single byte with *s = (b << 4) | w*.
-The total number of codewords is *t = c<sup> p</sup>*.
+Suppose we pack scores into a single byte with $s = (b \ll 4) | w$.
+The total number of codewords is $t = c^p$.
-Make the score cache a single dimension array of *t<sup> 2</sup>* bytes.
+Make the score cache a single dimension array of $t^2$ bytes.
-Give every codeword an ordinal starting at 0, and use these ordinals as indices into the array.
+Give every codeword an ordinal starting at $0$, and use these ordinals as indices into the array.
-The score for two codewords *a* and *b* is `s = cache[a * t + b]`.
+The score for two codewords `A` and `B` is `s = cache[A * t + B]`.

-For even a relatively small game like 4p8c that's a 16MiB table, precisely the L3 cache size on my processor.
+For even a relatively small game like $4p8c$ that's a 16MiB table, precisely the L3 cache size on my processor.
 And we need
 other things in that cache, too.
-Going larger than that greatly exceeds L3 instantly: 4p9c is a 41MiB table and 5p6c is 57MiB.
+Going larger than that greatly exceeds L3 instantly: $4p9c$ is a 41MiB table and $5p6c$ is 57MiB.

 It's easy to want to play games with multi-GiB score tables.
 It becomes easy to see how every iteration of the inner loop above
 ends up going to main memory for every score.